slee981/slee981.github.io/_posts/2021-01-19-moving-average-in-R.md

 katex: true
 ---

+Note, this is a cross post from an older blog, Sparking Correlation, which I no longer use.

 ## Problem

 Given some dataset, you might want to find the rolling or moving average.
 We can visualize this in a sample dataset as follows.
 Note, the `k-lag` moving average we want, `MA-k`, is the mean of the last `k` observations in time, including the current one.